charlottedvl/uninformed_search/README.md

 The Depth-First Search is an algorithm that explore the deepest it could before backtracking.
 When it has explored a node, it then explores the neighbor of this node (which is at a higher depth) first.
 The node at the same depth will be explored if it needs to backtrack, i.e. returning to the previous valid state when it reaches a terminated path.

-// TODO create my own gif of the animated DFS
 ![DFS animated](images/DFS_animated.gif)

 ### Pseudocode